HuyaneMatsu/hata/docs/topics/slash.md

 `Client.interaction_response_message_create` or with the `Client.interaction_followup_message_create` methods.
 There are also other interaction related client methods, which are mentioned [later](#manual-responding).

+> New commands might not show up till you restart your client (not the bot).
+This is **always** the case for the first
+> command.

 ## Command Parameters

-By default 2 parameter is passed to every slash command, the respective client, and the received interaction event, what can be used to access every related information about the received event's context.
+By default 2 parameter is passed to every slash command, the respective client, and the received interaction event, which can be used to access every related information about the received event's context.

 An interaction event has the following top level attributes, which you may use up to produce a proper response: